material-components/material-components-web/docs/importing-js.md

 `@material/foo` import path syntax.

 Note that in this case, you must ensure your build toolchain is configured to process and transpile MDC Web's modules as well as your own.
-You will also need to include babel's [`transform-object-assign`](https://www.npmjs.com/package/babel-plugin-transform-object-assign) plugin for IE 11 support.

 See the [Getting Started guide](getting-started.md) for more details on setting up an environment.